Using the volume model to calculate petroleum royalty

 These position papers will help you to determine your royalty liability under the volume model:

-Swap arrangements entered into by a producer may be relevant for determining the classification of gas and the average sales price for petroleum.
+Swap arrangements may be relevant for determining the classification of gas and average sales price for petroleum.

 Royalty for petroleum that was produced but not disposed of before 1 October 2020 must be paid for in the annual return period ending 30 September 2020.